gwu-libraries/sfm-ui/docs/messaging_spec.rst

 2. Upon receiving the harvest message, a harvester:

    1. Opens the api stream.
-   2. Extracts urls for web resources from the results.
-   3. Writes the stream results to a warc.
+   2. Writes the stream results to a warc.
 3. When rotating to a new warc, the harvester publishes a warc created message.
 4. At intervals during the harvest, the harvester:

-   1. Publishes a web harvest message containing extracted urls.
-   2. Publishes a harvest status message with the status of `running`.
+   1. Publishes a harvest status message with the status of `running`.
 5. When ready to stop, the requester publishes a harvest stop message.
 6. Upon receiving the harvest stop message, the harvester:

    1. Closes the api stream.
-   2. Publishes a final web harvest message containing extracted urls.
-   3. Publishes a final warc created message.
+   2. Publishes a final warc created message.
-   4. Publishes a final harvest status message with the status of `completed success` or `completed failure`.
+   3. Publishes a final harvest status message with the status of `completed success` or `completed failure`.

 * Any harvester may send harvest status messages with the status of `running` before the final harvest status message.
 A harvester performing a stream harvest must send harvest status messages